 Flying in early 20th century was precious.
 Being a women, and flying in early 20th century was incredible!

 The book, West with the Night, covers the authors experiences of living and flying in Kenya, Nairobi, Tanzania and more.
-If the mention of Kifaroo or Muthaiga club makes you nostalgic, this might be a book for you.
-If you are a fan of Out of Africa and the BBC TV series In the Heat of the Sun, this might be the book for you.
+If you are a fan of the movie Out of Africa or the BBC TV series In the Heat of the Sun, this might be the book for you.